Endoscopic Sleeve Gastroplasty (ESG)

-Is ESG the best option for you?
+Is a non-surgical procedure the best option for you?

-At Healthier Weight we are the first UK clinic to offer the traditional surgical sleeve and a new non-surgical alternative, the endoscopic sleeve gastroplasty (ESG).
+At Healthier Weight we are the first UK clinic to offer the traditional surgical sleeve and a new non-surgical alternative, the Endoscopic Sleeve Gastroplasty (ESG).

 The ESG is an exciting development in obesity treatment that offers people a safe and effective alternative to the established weight loss options.
 Its main attraction is that it is non-surgical so people benefit from a lower risk profile and faster recovery time.